1.1 - IN THESE TERMS OF TRADE:

 9. Risk and Insurance

-Goods supplied by the Supplier to the Customer are at the Customer’s risk immediately upon dispatch for delivery to the Customer or into the Customer’s custody (whichever is the sooner).
-The Customer must insure the Goods at its cost from dispatch of the Goods until they are paid for in full against fire, theft and other usual risks and produce a certificate to this effect to the Supplier on request.
+9.1 Goods supplied by the Supplier to the Customer are at the Customer’s risk immediately upon delivery to the Customer or into the Customer’s custody (whichever is the sooner).
+The Customer must insure the Goods at its cost from delivery of the Goods until they are paid for in full against fire, theft and other usual risks and produce a certificate to this effect to the Supplier on request.
 Without limitation of any other form of delivery considered to be effective at law, the Goods will be deemed to have been delivered to the Customer immediately upon arrival at the Customer’s site, notwithstanding that the Supplier may not yet have completed Services to be carried out in respect of the Goods on the site.

 10. Retention of Title